 Gastronomy & Wine

-While not every French man, woman, and child are a walking Larousse Gastronomique, that bible of all things culinary, eating and drinking well is of prime importance to Alsace’s citizens.
+While not every French man, woman, and child is a walking Larousse Gastronomique, that bible of all things culinary, eating, and drinking well is of prime importance to Alsace’s citizens.
 Rarely will you see empty cafes and restaurants in glorious Colmar – socializing and enjoying local food and wine is one of the great joys of exploring this venerable region.

-As you might expect, Alsace’s long and complicated history (which has often been intertwined with Germany) has had a profound effect on the culinary staples in this part of France.
+As you might expect, Alsace’s long and complicated history (which has often been intertwined with Germany) has profoundly affected the culinary staples in this part of France.
 Parisians only half-joke that Alsatian cuisine is more German than French.
-A classic dish you’ll encounter in Colmar is choucroute alsacienne (also called choucroute garnie), sauerkraut flavored with juniper berries served with hot sausage, bacon, pork, and ham knuckle.
+A classic dish in Colmar is choucroute alsacienne (also called choucroute garnie), sauerkraut flavored with juniper berries served with hot sausage, bacon, pork, and ham knuckle.
 Alsace is renowned for the quality of its charcuterie, and Colmar is bursting with shops displaying every conceivable type of cured meats, sausages, and terrines.
 Visitors also swoon over the local foie gras.
 Alsatian foie gras owes its reputation to the foie gras pâté created in 1778 by Jean Pierre Clause, the cook of Marshal Contades, the military governor of Strasbourg time.
-The region’s take on Coq Au Vin is Coq Au Riesling; cockerel slowly braised in the signature white grape of Alsace.
-Equally delicious and readily available is Flammekuche – a rectangular pizza, topped with crème fraîche, thinly sliced raw onions, lardons, or small bacon strips.
-Patisserie is also very popular in Colmar, and locals like to indulge their sweet tooth, as do we!
-Tarte alsacienne is where you’ll want to start; a moreish custard tart made with locals fruits like mirabelles (fresh yellow plums) or quetsches (a variety of purple plum).
+The region’s take on Coq Au Vin is Coq Au Riesling; cockerel is slowly braised in Alsace’s signature white grape.
+Equally delicious and readily available is Flammekuche – a rectangular pizza topped with crème fraîche, thinly sliced raw onions, lardons, or small bacon strips.
+A patisserie is also very popular in Colmar, and locals like to indulge their sweet tooth, as do we!
+Tarte alsacienne is where you’ll want to start; a moreish custard tart made with local fruits like mirabelles (fresh yellow plums) or quetsches (a variety of purple plum).